 Arboreal Encounters

-A discussion of the ideas, methods and theories surrounding this project features in my paper ‘Photographic Phytography: Towards a Photographic Re-centring of the Oak within Theory, Material and Practice’, due to be published this year in Plant Perspectives, a new journal of interdisciplinary plant-studies.
+Below are photographs of the resulting prints, a brief individual history of each tree, as well as text extracts from a published paper and my thesis to give additional context to the project.
+A further discussion of the ideas, methods and theories surrounding this project features in my paper ‘Photographic Phytography: Towards a Photographic Re-centring of the Oak within Theory, Material and Practice’, published April 2024 in Plant Perspectives, a new journal of interdisciplinary plant-studies.

 Queen Elizabeth I Oak,